Peugeot 308 SW review

 Fire it up, and it’s reasonably hushed at idle, although the stop-start system does cut in and out with quite a bit of a vibration.
 It’s paired with a six-speed manual gearbox, but this suffers from a vague, spongy shift that makes changing gears feel like a bit of a chore.

 The 308 is at its best with a diesel engine under the bonnet though, as the soft suspension setup and comfort oriented ride mean the hushed and punchy new 1.6-litre BlueHDi unit suits the character of the car extremely well.
+The tp-spec GT model is only available with a 2.0-litre BlueHDi diesel with 178bhp, which is mated to a six-speed auto gearbox.

 In corners, the 308’s soft suspension means there’s little fun to be had, because the car suffers from plenty of roll, while mid-corner bumps cause the car to pitch uncomfortably.
 What’s more, the small steering wheel feels toy-like in your hands, and an awkward driving position discourages you from attacking bends.